 Industrial storage units cover capacities from a few kilowatt hours to several megawatt hours.
 Industrial storage units are primarily used to stabilize networks and among other purposes, are used in virtual networks to cap load peaks; i.e., “Peak Shaving,” for load management and for combination with volatile generators, such as wind turbines and controllable consumers.
 They are also used as sources for electric filling stations, where solar energy can be obtained around the clock.

 WAGO technology is used for safe, space-saving storage unit connection.
 Our telecontrollers are applied as gateways for access to the energy network.
 Various sensors on the field level can connect to the Internet via these gateways and make their data accessible on the cloud.
 These are the advantages of WAGO Controllers as a central element of measurement and control technology:

 If power is stored not only for short, but over longer periods, power-to-heat and power-to-gas systems are available.
 They convert excess power to heat and into storable hydrogen and methane.
 These products can be stored in the existing natural gas network that supplies heating systems, power stations and gas stations.
 Power-to-heat is ideal for use in applications generating high amounts of heat, e.g., district heating grids.
 Power-to-gas systems and electrolyzers also work if a dense network of hydrogen filling stations is planned in a region or reliable access to the natural gas network is available.
 Advantages of WAGO's telecontrol solution:

-More Power Engineering Applications
+Power Engineering Applications

-Whether it's digitalization, renewable energy generation or the integration of decentralized suppliers – WAGO offers solutions for every challenge in modern energy management.
+Regardless of whether it is digitalization, renewable energy generation or the integration of decentralized suppliers – WAGO offers solutions for every challenge in modern energy management.